 ROLE OF THE POLICE AND SECURITY APPARATUS

-The SPLA is responsible for providing security throughout the country and ostensibly operates under the Ministry of Defense and Veterans’ Affairs; current and former military personnel staff the ministry.
+The SPLA is responsible for providing security throughout the country and ostensibly operates under the Ministry of Defense and Veterans’ Affairs; current and former military personnel staffed the ministry.
 The SPLA does not have law enforcement authority, unless acting at the request of civil authorities.
 Nevertheless, the SPLA regularly exercised police functions, in part due to the limited presence and general ineffectiveness of law enforcement in many areas.
-It routinely detained persons, including in SPLA run detention facilities to which monitors generally had little or no access.
+It routinely detained persons, including in SPLA-run detention facilities to which monitors generally had little or no access.
 The SPLA’s approach to internal security and civilian disarmament was often unsystematic and disproportionate, contributing to conflict within and between communities while undermining the government’s legitimacy in conflict areas.
 The law requires cases of SPLA abuse of civilians to be heard in civilian courts, but there were no reports of cases being referred.
+For example, following the July 2016 attack on civilians at the Terrain Hotel compound in Juba, the government pursued a high-profile case against 12 SPLA soldiers in a court-martial.
+The law, however, requires crimes committed against civilians be tried in the civilian courts.

 The NSS, which has arrest and detention authority only in matters relating to national security, often detained civil society activists, businesspersons, NGO personnel, journalists, and others to intimidate them, particularly if the NSS believed they supported opposition figures.
 Authorities rarely investigated complaints of arbitrary detention, harassment, excessive force, and torture.

 Impunity of the security services was a serious problem.
-Although some internal investigations within the army and police were reportedly launched, no cases of security sector abuse were referred to civilian courts.
-According to media reports, the SPLA court-martialed at least 60 soldiers accused of looting and other human right abuses in July in Juba; however, undue command influence over the military justice system was a persistent problem.
+Although some internal investigations within the army and police were reportedly launched, no cases of security-sector abuse were referred to civilian courts.
+According to media reports, the SPLA court-martialed at least 60 soldiers accused of looting and other human right abuses in July in Juba.
+Undue command influence over the military justice system was a persistent problem.

 ARREST PROCEDURES AND TREATMENT OF DETAINEES

 Arbitrary Arrest: Security forces arbitrarily arrested opposition leaders, civil society activists, businesspersons, journalists, and other civilians due to ethnicity or possible affiliation with opposition forces.
 The SPLA and NSS often abused political opponents and others whom they detained without charge.
 Ignorance of the law and proper procedures also led to many arbitrary detentions.
-Many justice sector actors, including police and judges, operated under a victim-centric approach that prioritized restitution and satisfaction for victims of crime, rather than following legal procedure.
+Many justice-sector actors, including police and judges, operated under a victim-centric approach that prioritized restitution and satisfaction for victims of crime, rather than following legal procedure.
 This approach led to many arbitrary arrests of citizens who were simply in the vicinity when crimes occurred, were of a certain ethnicity, or were relatives of suspects.
 For example, there were numerous reports women were detained when their husbands, accused of having unpaid debts, could not be located.
+In April, NSS officers arrested and detained National Public Broadcasters journalist Eyder Peralta, a foreign citizen, for four days in a detention facility in Juba.
+No charges were brought against him.

-Pretrial Detention: Lengthy pretrial detention was a problem, due largely to the lack of lawyers and judges, the difficulty of locating witnesses, misunderstanding of constitutional and legal requirements by police, prosecutors, and judges, and the absence of a strong mechanism to compel witness attendance in court.
+Pretrial Detention: Lengthy pretrial detention was a problem, due largely to the lack of lawyers and judges; the difficulty of locating witnesses; misunderstanding of constitutional and legal requirements by police, prosecutors, and judges; and the absence of a strong mechanism to compel witness attendance in court.
+A five-month strike by judges also created a significant backlog of cases and increased pretrial detentions.
 The length of pretrial detention commonly equaled or exceeded the sentence for the alleged crime.
 Estimates of the number of pretrial detainees ranged from one-third to two-thirds of the prison population.
 The chronic lack of access to law enforcement officers and judicial systems became even more severe as armed conflict displaced officials (see section 1.g.).
-In October the NPS reported approximately 30 children were being held in pretrial detention in Juba Central Prison, some for up to eight years.

 e.
 Denial of Fair Public Trial